 Voice of Customer Overview

-In short, soliciting the voice of clients is important because, without customers, you have no company.
-The best way to get higher customer satisfaction is to ensure you deliver what they want when they engage you.
+Soliciting the voice of clients is essential because, without customers, you have no company.
+The best way to achieve higher customer satisfaction is to ensure you deliver what they want, when they want it.
+The better you meet customer requirements, the higher their satisfaction.
+Delighted customers are loyal and may even help promote your products and services.

 evolution of voice of client